 - Monkeybone is the tale of Stu, a cartoonist stuck in a world between life and death known as "Downtown", who has to stop his manic creation, the titular Monkeybone, from escaping to the mortal world as part of a plot to give the people of Earth chronic nightmares.

-- In Bill and Ted's Bogus Journey, the heroes spend most of the film as ghosts trying to stop evil robotic duplicates of themselves from messing up the timeline.
-Along the way, the duo travels to Heaven and Hell, and infamously play for their lives against Death in not just chess, but also Twister, Battleship, and other games.
+- In Bill & Ted's Bogus Journey, the heroes spend most of the film as ghosts trying to stop evil robotic duplicates of themselves from messing up the timeline.
+Along the way, the duo travels to Heaven and Hell, and infamously play for their lives against Death in not just chess, but (when he turns out to be kind of a sore loser who demands rematch after rematch) also Twister, Battleship, and other games.